In the beginning

 Happy Birthday, Bill!

 One Society institution that traditionally helped in raising funds for the Festival was the Shakespeare Birthday Party held every April at the La Jolla mansion of a Society supporter, the eminent scientist Walter Munk.
 With a breathtaking view of the Pacific, the party was a chance for members to socialize, enjoy refreshments, be entertained by youth and adult performers, and bid on various auction items for this good cause.
-Unfortunately, again, the 2020 party had to be canceled, and we are unlikely to return to that location as Dr. Munk has passed away.
-It is hoped we can someday resume at a comparable site.
+Unfortunately, the 2020 party had to be canceled.
+The tradition was revived in April 2022, when Society members Jeff and Perla Myers graciously opened their home (with its backyard amphitheater) to this event.

 The core events